Amheisern/NumberGuesser/README.md

 Data set - Methods, loops, if then, nested loops

 Algorithm for adventure mode
+BINARY SEARCH
 //1. greet user (METHOD A)
 //2.
 Prompt user to guess a number between 1 and 1024
 //3.
 Ask user "Do you have a number in your mind, enter yes or no"
 //4.
-If input is "yes" then display a RANDOMLY guessed number
+CHANGE If input is "yes" then display a RANDOMLY guessed number (do not random -- half of max)
-//If input is "no" then display"Come on I don't have all day!"
-//then return use to step 3
 //5.
 Ask user "Is my guess CORRECT, or is your number HIGHER or LOWER" (loop?) (i don't know how to //do the math/code here)
 //6.
-If HIGHER then guess a HIGHER number that is half as much as guessed number and max return to step 5
+If HIGHER then guess a HIGHER number that is half as much as length between guessed number and max return to step 5
 // (loop?) (i don't know how to do the math/code here) (METHOD C)
 //7.
 IF LOWER then guess a LOWER number in the middle of the list of number then return to step 5
 //(loop?) (i don't know how to do the math/code here) (METHOD B)